Acidmanic/PactNetWrapper/Readme.md

      * Request body ("$.body.<field-name>.....<field-name>")
      * Request Headers ("$.headers.<header-name>")
      * Request Queries ("$.query.<parameter-name>")
- * WithRequestPathUnder("/")
+ * WithRequestPathUnder("/") or WithRequestPath("/")
-   * Optionally, this method declares a parent uri path.
-The registered filter then will be applied only on requests toward endpoints with path starting with this parent uri.
-By default, Filters are registered under the path "/" therefore they will be applied on all endpoints.
-     * ex:     WithRequestPathUnder("users"), will apply the filter on requests towards '/users', '/users/register', '/users/0' and etc, but will not apply on request towards 'posts/12343' or '/profiles' and so on.
+   * Optionally, these methods allow to mark one or more url patterns, to filter which endpoints will be intercepted for request filtering.
+These methods can be called multiple times for each request filter, allowing to collect any interactions in mind.

  | __Note__ |
  | :--- |